jurgenwigg/py3S60/newcore/Doc/library/sys.rst

    assigned to either variable, its :func:`str` is re-evaluated each time the interpreter prepares to read a new interactive command; this can be used to implement a dynamic prompt.

+.. function:: setcheckinterval(interval)

+   Set the interpreter's "check interval".
+This integer value determines how often the interpreter checks for periodic things such as thread switches and signal handlers.
+The default is ``100``, meaning the check is performed every 100 Python virtual instructions.
+Setting it to a larger value may increase performance for programs using threads.
+Setting it to a value ``<=`` 0 checks every virtual instruction, maximizing responsiveness as well as overhead.

+   .. deprecated:: 3.2
+      This function doesn't have an effect anymore, as the internal logic for thread switching and asynchronous tasks has been rewritten.
+Use :func:`setswitchinterval` instead.

 .. function:: setdlopenflags(n)